bclover/real-world-functional-programming-book/gitbook/part5/passing_functions_to_functions.md

 ## Conclusions

 While some could argue this is for performance reasons, we bring this up because using curried functions, partial applications, and tacit programming / point free style, you'll commonly provide functions with some or no arguments.
 Re-defining functions like this can remove your function purity, or accidentally hide what you're trying to do.
 Being comfortable writing, and more importantly, reading code like the shrunken Promise example above is important to successfully compose functions together.
-On the other hand, without types, or familiarity with a library, clearly written parameters can help in readability.
+On the other hand, without types, composition operators available in other languages, or familiarity with a library, clearly written parameters can help in readability.
 Sometimes the extra function is worth it for cognitive load reasons.
+This is not a hard rule, just awareness of how it works.